yinhm/datafeed/README.md

  * python-dateutil: <2.0, RSS parsing
  * pycurl: url fetch
  * pywin32: only needed if you want to run TongShi client
- * matplotlib: for plotting
- * rpy2 for intractive with R

 ## INSTALLATION